 New England is fortunate to have such a strong showing of wineries and vineyards, with each one showcasing its unique take on grape-growing and winemaking in a region that often offers many opportunities to overcome challenges related to climate and weather.
 Of course, New Englanders are nothing if not resilient and resourceful, and it certainly shows in the best wineries and vineyards of the region.

-If you decide to mix it up a little on your New England winery tour, be sure to look into a few of the breweries that make New England a craft beer lover’s paradise, too.
+If you decide to mix it up a little on your New England winery tour, be sure to look into a few of the breweries and cideries that make New England a craft beer lover’s paradise, too.
 You’ll never have to worry about having your adult beverage needs met while traveling around New England!